NathanLc/til/vim.md

 ### Jump to previous position
 In normal mode, press `Ctrl-o` to jump to previous position.
 This can jump to a previous file.
 Likewise, press `Ctrl-i` to jump the other way.

+### Jump to start or end of visual seleciton
+In visual mode, press `o` to jump to the start or end of the visual selection.

 ### Insert new line in substitute command